brewpirate/ember/README.md

 Everything went well until a few years ago and I lost my job after a brain injury, life quickly changed for both of us and his stable environment quickly became anything but.
 We left Oregon and started a new life in Wichita however since being around cats, chickens and squirrels on a daily basis his prey drive has grown to a level that is no longer sustainable and unfortunately crossed a line with a cat.
 For the safety of other animals Ember needs to find a new home which I am unable to provide at this time.

 He has been the best companion and friend so this is a very difficult decision but he deserves an opportunity at the best life possible.
 He has been an amazing friend so I want to ensure he goes to a loving home where he can continue to grow making new friends and memories.
-For the right match I’m willing to drive and meet you halfway as well make a contribution to your local rescue.
+For the right match I’m willing to drive and meet you halfway as well as  request you to make a contribution to your local animal rescue as a rehoming fee.

 Ember is:
 - Intelligent